 Key regional stakeholders reviewed the background information and monitoring data with consideration of local conditions, natural variation of Zn concentrations in sediment at reference sites, management goals and economic benefits of the project.
 The condition of the river was identified as a highly disturbed system.
 In this case the 80th percentile (350 mg/kg) was lower than the default SQG-high (410 mg/kg) and significantly lower than the maximum value of the reference site (480 mg/kg) (Table 2).
-Therefore, the median of 178 was multiplied by a factor of 2 to give a GV of 356 mg/kg: this is lower than the maximum Zn concentration of the reference sites, close to the 80th %ile and lower than the SQG-high value for Zn.
-This value of 356 (rounded to 2 significant figures, 360) was selected as the new SS-SQGV for Zn for this site.
+This value of 350 mg/kg was selected as the new site-specific sediment quality GV for Zn for this site.